 The pricing model of Wrike: The Paid version of Wrike starts at $49 per month for 5 GB storage and unlimited projects.
 Upto 5 users, you can try free plan of Wrike.

 I had heard a lot about Asana .
 So, I decided to try it.
 Asana is a wonderful Basecamp alternative and a great team management app.
 It allowed me to add more than one person to a task, track what others are doing, mark a task finished and also create different teams as per my need.

 Features I loved about Asana:

 - Integration with Google Drive, Dropbox, Slack, GitHub, WordPress and many more – these are all the apps we use day and night.

-- Perfect for Small and Mid-size businesses; specially for growing startup like us.
+- Perfect for Small and Mid-size businesses; especially for growing startup like us.

-- Mobile and tablet compatible – One of the most required feature for flexible team.
+- Mobile and tablet compatible – One of the most required features for flexible team.

 - Social Media sharing and Time tracking feature available

 - Ability to see teammates’ tasks and priorities

 - Follow tasks and add followers to them